What is the Central Election Committee? Who are members of the Committee?

 You can become a candidate if you are planning an exchange semester or an internship.
 When you become a candidate and during voting, you must be a member of the Student Union and registered as present.
 If you go on an exchange or do an internship during your time on the Council, you may be granted a temporary right to be absent for up to a year.
 During your temporary absence, you will not participate in the Council’s decision-making.
 Instead, a deputy member from your electoral alliance will take your place.

 Any tips on how associations can best create hype and share information about the elections?

-We have created a council elections material bank for the associations operating under us to use.
-It contains general communications material about the elections.
-The material bank can be found in the Student Union’s Google Drive folder.
+We will create a council elections material bank for the associations operating within TREY to use.
+It will contain general communications material about the elections.
+The material bank will be published during early autumn.